Paul Reubens: 2009–2023: Revival and later work

-Pee-wee's Big Holiday and undeveloped scripts
+Reubens also voiced Ivor in Minecraft: Story Mode, which he claimed to be among his favorite voice acting roles.

+Undeveloped scripts

-Ever since Reubens started giving interviews again after his 2002 arrest, he has talked about the two scripts he has written for future Pee-wee Herman films.
+When Reubens started giving interviews again after his 2002 arrest, he talked about the two scripts he had written for future Pee-wee Herman films.

 Reubens once called his first script The Pee-wee Herman Story, describing it as a black comedy.
-He has also referred to the script as "dark Pee-wee" or "adult Pee-wee", with the plot involving Pee-wee becoming famous as a singer after making a hit single and moving to Hollywood, where "he does everything wrong and becomes a big jerk".
+He also referred to the script as "dark Pee-wee" or "adult Pee-wee", with the plot involving Pee-wee becoming famous as a singer after making a hit single and moving to Hollywood, where "he does everything wrong and becomes a big jerk".
 Reubens further explained the film has many "Valley of the Dolls moments".
 Reubens thought this script would be the first one to start production, but in 2006 Reubens announced he was to start filming his second script in 2007.

 The second film, a family-friendly adventure, is called Pee-wee's Playhouse: The Movie by Reubens, and follows Pee-wee and his Playhouse friends on a road-trip adventure, meaning that they would leave the house for the first time and go out into "Puppetland".
 All of the original characters of the show, live-action and puppets are included in Reubens's script.
 The story happens in a fantasy land that would be reminiscent of H.R.
 Pufnstuf and The Wonderful Wizard of Oz.
-In January 2009, Reubens told Gary Panter that the rejected first script of Pee-wee's Big Adventure (which they co-wrote) could have a movie deal very soon and that it would be "90 minutes of incredible beauty".
+In January 2009, Reubens told Gary Panter that the rejected first script of Pee-wee's Big Adventure (which they co-wrote) could have a film deal very soon and that it would be "90 minutes of incredible beauty".
 In December 2009, while in character, Reubens said this film is "already done, the script is already fully written; It's ready to shoot."
 Most of the film will take place in Puppetland and claymation might be used.